bshaffer/oauth2-server-php-docs/content/index.md

 Get Started With This Library
 -----------------------------

-Here is an example of a bare-bones OAuth2 Server implementation:
+Looking through the [cookbook](cookbook) examples is the best way to get started.
+For those who just skim the docs for code samples, here is an example of a bare-bones OAuth2 Server implementation:

 ```php
 $storage = new OAuth2\Storage\Pdo(array('dsn' => $dsn, 'username' => $username, 'password' => $password));